busetosuner/IBM-Project/README.md

 • Modeling: Contains functions for Regression, Classification and Clustering.
 Visualise the outcomes using Python libraries.

+• Evaluation: Evaluates modeling using over and underfitting functions.

 • User_Interface: Includes functions for preparing and organizing data for modeling.